How using IRIS Connect has impacted collaboration across TKAT:

 Using Groups to overcome geography and collaborate more easily

 TKAT’s 41 academies are spread out over 8 local authorities across the South East of England.
 “I very much see IRIS Connect as a solution to the challenge of the geography of TKAT,” says Rachel.

 “Ore Village Primary Academy is a school on a journey from being in Special Measures at the point of conversion two years ago.
 They have linked up with Seal Primary Academy in Selsey, to trial a unique approach to school-to-school support.”

-“The two schools have created cross-school Groups in the IRIS Connect platform that allow peer-coaching between teachers of the same year groups across the two schools, which are 80 miles apart.”
+“Schools have created cross-school groups in the IRIS Connect platform that allow peer-coaching between teachers of the same year group, some of which are 80 miles apart.”